ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 	This should have produced 50 files in Nexus format in directory `simulation_alignments`, which you can verify with `ls simulation_alignments/*.nex | wc -l`.

-* Download these alignment files in Nexus format to your local computer, e.g. using `scp`.
-To download only the files in Nexus format from `simulation_alignments`, you could use a command similar to this one (on your local computer; replace "XXX" with your username and "YYY" with the path to your alignment directory on Saga):
+* Download these alignment files in Nexus format to your own computer, e.g. using `scp`.
+To download only the files in Nexus format from `simulation_alignments`, you could use a command similar to this one (on your own computer; replace "XXX" with your username and "YYY" with the path to your alignment directory on Saga):

 		scp XXX@saga.sigma2.no:YYY/simulation_alignments/*_red.nex .

-* Follow the instructions given in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) to set up an XML file for StarBEAST2, with the following modifications:
+* Follow the instructions given in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) to set up an XML file for StarBeast3, with the following modifications:

 	* Ignore the step in which the script `filter_genes_by_missing_data.rb` is used.

 	* Assign the sequences with IDs "tsk\_0\_1", "tsk\_0\_2", "tsk\_1\_1", etc. to the species IDs "neomar", "neogra", etc. according to the table given above (BEAUti tab "Taxon sets").

-	* Use 0.279 as the population size, because this value will correspond to the true population size used in the simulations (9.3 &times; 10<sup>4</sup>) when scaled by the number of generations per time unit (333,333).
-But since we now have two sequences per species, we can attempt to estimate the population size, rather than fixing it; thus you could keep the tick in the checkbox to estimate the population size (BEAUti tab "Population Model").
+	* Center the prior for the population size at 0.279, because this value will correspond to the true population size used in the simulations (9.3 &times; 10<sup>4</sup>) when scaled by the number of generations per time unit (333,333).

 	* As the substitution model, specify the HKY model without among-site rate heterogeneity (simply leave the Gamma category count at "0") to match the model used for the simulations (BEAUti tab "Site Model").

-	* To simplify the StarBEAST2 analysis, you could also specify equal site frequencies (select "All Equal" from the drop-down menu next to "Frequencies"; BEAUti tab "Site Model").
+	* To simplify the StarBeast3 analysis, you could also specify equal site frequencies (select "All Equal" from the drop-down menu next to "Frequencies"; BEAUti tab "Site Model").

-	* Instead of the birth-death model, you could select the Yule model, given that extinction was not included in the simulations (BEAUti tab "Priors").

 	* To time-calibrate the species tree, use a lognormal age constraint with a mean age of 9.5 Ma (the true age used in the simulations) and a standard deviation of 0.1 (make sure to set the tick for "Mean in Real Space"; BEAUti tab "Priors").